kjdonoghue/kjdonoghue/README.md

 ## Hello There! 👋

-My name is Katy Donoghue and I'm a software developer based in Savannah, GA.
+My name is Katy Donoghue and I'm based in Savannah, GA.
 Thanks for taking the time to visit my GitHub page!

 ### A Little About Me:

-I recently graduated from the Full-Stack Immersive Program at DigitalCrafts, where I created web apps like [Silverthread Designs Management Software](https://github.com/kjdonoghue/Silverthread-Designs), [Garden Tracker](https://github.com/kjdonoghue/garden-tracker), & [LiftLogger](https://github.com/kjdonoghue/LiftLogger).

 - 🌱 I’m currently working on: a gardening challenge app.
 I am a year-round gardener, my extended family are all gardeners too, and we are extremely competitive.
 So, based on a [previous gardening app](https://github.com/kjdonoghue/garden-tracker) that I made, I'm creating one that will allow us to compete to see who grows the most produce per square foot, most cost effectively, etc. What does the winner get?
 Bragging rights and a lot of produce.
 - :heavy_check_mark: I just finished: designing and developing management software for [Silverthreads](https://www.silverthread-designs.com), an amazing jewelry company based in Houston, TX, to help with managing inventory and costs, you can check it out [here](https://github.com/kjdonoghue/Silverthread-Designs).